ibm-cloud-docs/ibm-cloud-provider-for-terraform/internal-adopters/ownership.md

 **AHA tagging** Access [AHA items](https://bigblue.aha.io/bookmarks/idea_grids/6978999499627562927/6978999940899169319){: external} and use AHA tag as `TF-service-enhancement`.
    - Access **Internal User action**. click  **Terraform Service -> Requests and Defects**.
    - Click **Add Structured idea** blue button.
 Provide your service name, for example, `Workspace **Schematics Service**`
    - Enter the brief information in the **Name** field.
    - Enter the short description having
-      * whom to coordinate for reference or a Github or something would help?
+      - whom to coordinate for reference or a Github or something would help?
-      * who exactly is requesting the project?
-For example, `external customer or internal enhancement`.
+      - who exactly is requesting the project?
+For example, **external customer or internal enhancement**.
-      * refresh the link and make sure the description shows up.
-This filters automatically on **needs review** so clear that filter if it's been changed and you want to find out where it is.
+      - refresh the link and make sure the description shows up.
+This filters automatically on **needs review**.
+You can clear that filter if it's been changed and you want to find out the status.

-## Query to track these: Terraform Service - Defects
+### Query to track these: Terraform Service - Defects
 {: #track-defects}

-- **Task** Service Terraform provider defect
-- **Description** The Terraform Provider for the given service has a defect and it needs to be fixed
+**Task** Service Terraform provider defect **Description** The Terraform Provider for the given service has a defect and it needs to be fixed **AHA tagging** Access [AHA items](https://bigblue.aha.io/bookmarks/idea_grids/6978999499627562927/6978999940899169319){: external} and use AHA tag as `TF-service-defect`.
-- **AHA tagging** TF-service-defect

-**Internal User Action**
+**Internal user action**

-Option 1:

-Raise a github issue here - https://github.com/IBM-Cloud/terraform-provider-ibm/issues.
-An IBMer can notify the terraform team, using this #terraform-ibmcloud-users channel.
-Non-IBMer can notify the terraform team using this public workspace https://ibm-cloud-schematics.slack.com/archives/C4R15M6SZ.
+Raise a [GitHub issue](https://github.com/IBM-Cloud/terraform-provider-ibm/issues).
+An IBMer can notify the Terraform team, by using  `#terraform-ibmcloud-users` slack channel.
+Non-IBMer can notify the Terraform team  by using the [public workspace](https://ibm-cloud-schematics.slack.com/archives/C4R15M6SZ.){: external}.

-Please tag the issues with the appropriate Cloud Service name.
-The IBM Cloud Services team & the terraform team will respond.
+You should tag the issues with the {{site.data.keyword.cloud_notm}} service name.
+The {{site.data.keyword.cloud_notm}} services team or the Terraform team will respond.<br>
-The Terraform team will triage the issues and will open up corresponding issues on the Service offering and update the issues here with the new service team open issue.
+The Terraform team triage the issues and open up corresponding issues on the service offering and update the issues with the new service team.
 {: note}

 ## FAQ
-{: ownership-faq}
+{: #ownership-faq}

-**Questions** - Why Epics and not GitHub?
+### Why epics and not GitHub?
+{: #faq-epic}

-**Reply** - we dont know your github - so we open Epics and you create the github execution step
+The team don't know your GitHub.
+Thus you need to open epics and create the GitHub execution step.